 Activities at Caló des Moro Beach

 Expect nothing else at this beach apart from swimming and snorkeling.
 Its small size and shallowness limit what else can be done here.
-It is not really suitable for sunbathing either because of the limited space.
+It is not suitable for sunbathing either because of the limited space.
 During peak hours, you can rarely find somewhere to spread your towel.

 See Related: Best Vacation Dresses for Summer & Beach Trips